Blog

 • Is any portion of the deposit for the final month’s rent?

-Most non-residential building improvements are depreciated for tax purposes over 39 years (residential over 27.5 years).
-Some commercial building improvements made pursuant to a lease may qualify for a shorter 15 year tax life.
-Other asset additions may qualify for even shorter 5 or 7 year depreciable lives.
+By default, non-residential building improvements are depreciated for tax purposes over 39 years (for residential, it is over 27.5 years).
+Many commercial building improvements may qualify for a shorter 15-year tax life.
+Other asset additions (both commercial and residential) may qualify for even shorter five- or seven-year depreciable lives.

-Typically a contractor’s request for payment or contract agreement will provide breakout by type of work performed (i.e. electrical, HVAC, carpet, plumbing, etc.).
-Based on this information a tax preparer may be able to carve out the shorter lived assets from those that would normally be capitalized using a higher 39 year tax life.
+Typically, a contractor’s request for payment or contract agreement will provide a breakout by type of work performed (i.e., electrical, HVAC, carpet, plumbing, etc.).
+Based on this information, a tax preparer may be able to carve out the shorter-lived assets from those that would otherwise be capitalized using a higher 27.5 or 39-year tax life.

-The other important piece of information needed is the placed in service date.
+The other important piece of information needed is the placed-in-service date.
 Generally, tenant improvements should be placed in service when the space is ready and available for its intended use, even if the lease starts on an earlier date.
-Property managers should be aware of how these dates can affect the tax preparation, especially if the improvements are complete and ready for use close to the end of the year (say December 15th), but the final payment for the work isn’t made until the following year.
+Property managers should be aware of how these dates can affect the tax preparation, especially if the improvements are complete and ready for use close to the end of the year (say, December 15), but the final payment for the work isn’t made until the following year.

 We understand that managing properties is much more than just providing financial information to investors and their accountants at the end of the month or year.
-It’s quite a juggling act to manage tenants, market, keep the property on budget, collect rent, pay expenses, handle maintenance and repairs requests, and much more.
-With all of those things to do there is hardly time to keep up with all of the tax laws and changes.
+It’s quite a juggling act to manage tenants, market your properties, keep the property on budget, collect rent, pay expenses, handle maintenance and repair requests, and much more.
+With all those things to do, there is hardly time to keep up with new tax laws and changes.
 It’s hard to be “in the know” about everything.
-That’s why a great property manager will work collaboratively with a CPA or tax preparer to provide the necessary information and the best possible service.
+That’s why a great property manager will work collaboratively with a CPA or tax preparer, like those at Perkins & Co, to provide the necessary information and best possible service.